ros2/design/articles/152_roslaunch_multi_machine_launch.md

 In order to meet the above use goals, we will provide the following capabilities:

-- Connecting to a remote host and running nodes on it
+- Connect to a remote host and running nodes on it
+- Support arbitrary remote execution or orchestration mechanisms (`ssh` by default)
-- Pushing configuration parameters for nodes to remote hosts
+- Push configuration parameters for nodes to remote hosts
-- Monitoring the status and managing the lifecycles of nodes across hosts
+- Monitor the status and managing the lifecycles of nodes across hosts
-- Gracefully shutting down nodes across hosts
+- Gracefully shut down nodes across hosts
 - Command line tools for managing and monitoring systems across machines
 - Mechanisms for locating files and executables across machines
 - A grouping mechanism allowing collections of nodes to be stopped/introspected as a unit with the commandline tools